Sumatra Medium – Aceh Gayo

 The main coffee growing area on Bali is the highland region of Kintamani.
 Many coffee farmers on Bali are members of a traditional farming system called Subak Abian.

-Indonesia Coffee is known for its unique sweet syrup body, low acid, earthy flavor.
+Indonesia Coffee is known for its unique sweet syrup body, low acid and earthy flavor.